RickGroot/web-app-from-scratch-2021/README.md

 All work during this course will be tested against our [Best Practices for JavaScript](https://github.com/cmda-minor-web/best-practices/blob/master/javascript.md).

 <!-- Add a link to your live demo in Github Pages 🌐-->
+## Live demo
+Not available just yet...

 <!-- ☝️ replace this description with a description of your own work -->
+## This project
+This is a project that uses the reddit API.
+This API gets data from reddit and puts it into my project.

 <!-- replace the code in the /docs folder with your own, so you can showcase your work with GitHub Pages 🌍 -->